Manchester United takeover: Sheikh Jassim 'willing to overpay' for club after Qatari delegation's visit to Old Trafford

-Sheikh Jassim's representatives visited Manchester United on Thursday to look at the stadium and training ground; focus of visit was to get a perspective on what they could do with their capital investment regarding infrastructure; Sir Jim Ratcliffe attended a similar meeting on Friday
+Sheikh Jassim to make a second bid for Manchester United next week; his representatives visited club on Thursday to look at the stadium and training ground; Sir Jim Ratcliffe also expected to make second offer for United next week after INEOS visited club on Friday

-Sheikh Jassim Bin Hamad Al Thani would now be "willing to overpay" for Man Utd with a figure close to the Glazers' £6bn price tag after his representatives visited the club this week.
+Sheikh Jassim Bin Hamad Al Thani would now be "willing to overpay" for Manchester United with a figure closer to the Glazers' £6bn price tag and will make a second bid for the club next week.

 It was previously understood the Qatari bidders were determined not to pay over the odds for the club, but that stance has softened in recent days coinciding with a delegation's visit to Old Trafford on Thursday.